-- Refer to "Problem #3, I want to test my Internet connection" to verify that you have connectivity. - If you need to register the MAC address of your Ethernet adapter with your ISP, please see "Appendix E: Finding the MAC address and IP Address for Your Ethernet Adapter."
-If you need to clone the MAC address of your Ethernet adapter onto the Router, see the System section of "Chapter 5: Configuring the Wireless-N Gigabit Router with Storage Link" for details. - Make sure you are using the right Internet connection settings.
+- Refer to "Problem #3, I want to test my Internet connection" to verify that you have connectivity. - Make sure you are using the right Internet connection settings.
 Contact your ISP to see if your Internet connection type is DHCP, Static IP Address, or PPPoE (commonly used by DSL consumers).
-Please refer to the Setup section of "Chapter 5: Configuring the Wireless-N Gigabit Router with Storage Link" for details on Internet connection settings. - Make sure you have the right cable.
+Please refer to the Setup section of "Chapter 5: Configuring the Wireless-N Broadband Router" for details on Internet connection settings. - Make sure you have the right cable.
 Check to see if the Internet column has a solidly lit Link/Act LED. - Make sure the cable connecting from your cable or DSL modem is connected to the Router's Internet port.
 Verify that the Status page of the Router's web-based utility shows a valid IP address from your ISP. - Turn off the computer, Router, and cable/DSL modem.
 Wait 30 seconds, and then turn on the Router, cable/DSL modem, and computer.
 Check the Status tab of the Router's web-based utility to see if you get an IP address.